yyc12345/libcmo21/README.md

 # libcmo21

-The Library for CMO File Read/Write.
+The Library for CMO (also accept NMO, VMO and NMS) File Read/Write.
 Also the Minimalist Virtools Environment.
+Write with one Library and Load Virtools File Everywhere.

 ## Status